True Stories of Courage, Strength, and Charity

 Judy Smith has eleven grandchildren now.
 She retired and adopted a new puppy a year ago.
 Some of her continuing good health is lucky.
 Multiple Sclerosis is a random and arbitrary disease that cripples and kills strong women and men every year.
 Some of her good health has to do with her dauntless courage.
 For more than thirty years, she begins each day with the conviction that she will always do the best she can.

 Anna Cornwall was forty years old when she gave birth to her only child, a daughter she named Sophia.
-Like her mother, Sophia was restless, intelligent, impatient and strong.
-At home and at school, she threw tantrums of epic proportion.
+Like her mother, Sophia was restless, intelligent, impatient, and strong.
+At home and at school, she threw tantrums of epic proportions.
 Sophia’s teacher struggled to get and sustain her attention.
-Her mom learned that some evenings it was best to leave Sophia with her dad, walk once around the block, returning home to try again to be a good mother for Sophia.
+Her mom learned that some evenings it was best to leave Sophia with her dad, walk once around the block, returning home to try again to be a good mother to Sophia.

 A few months after Sophia’s third birthday, Anna started training to hike with a Sherpa in the mountains of Tibet.
 The trip would take Anna away from home for a little less than a month.
 This she deeply regretted, but she had always dreamed of hiking in Tibet.
 “I’m not getting younger,” she said.
 “It’s now or never.”

 Sophia’s grandmother and father lived with her while her mother hiked.
 Every member of the family remembers the weeks of separation and adventure with a peculiar fondness.
 Sophia and her family were as proud of Anna as they were happy to have her back.

 Anna carried two Tibetan prayer wheels home; one she gave to Sophia’s teacher, one she kept.
 “You pray for me; I’ll pray for you,” she said.
 “We need all the help we can get.”